How can I register?

 Payments can be made through online banking or bank transfer (the Humber student number is the account number and the payee is Humber College).
 It may take up to three business days for Humber to receive the online payment.

 International students payment information can be found on their website.

 Generally, $25 of the fee is non-refundable unless Humber cancels the course.
 However, some courses have unique refund policies.

 To request a refund, please contact the Office of the Registrar.

 Full refunds will be granted only when Humber cancels a course.
 If your course is cancelled, you may transfer to another course or request a refund.
 Refunds are not issued for cancelled courses automatically, as many students prefer to transfer.
-Please contact us to tell us how you would like us to proceed.
-If we do not hear from you, we will process a full refund of fees one month after the start of the course.
+Please contact the Office of the Registrar to tell them how you would like us to proceed.
+If they do not hear from you, they will process a full refund of fees one month after the start of the course.